-The café takes place on the first Thursday of each month at the Café in Asda, Barrow-in-Furness (10:00 a.m. to 12:00 noon).
+The café takes place on the first Friday of each month at the Living Well Centre, Duke Street.
+Barrow (10:00 a.m. to 12:00 noon).

 All sessions will be overseen by Hospice staff and volunteers who will be able to offer further advice and guidance.